GAME-CLI-SRV-DEV/ViaVersionProtocolSupport/README.md

 # Transition from ProtocolSupport
 It's Easy.
 Put the plugin, Enable it.
 Config is easy to use.
+but i dont know what to put in so... idk about ps config
 # Do You Support Bedrock Edition(Pocket Edition) Directly?
 No, VVPS dont support Bedrock Edition unlike ProtocolSupport Pocket Edition.
 However, you can use GeyserMC.